Turn your bilingual skills into a rewarding legal and court interpretation career.

 The minimum requirement for this program is a High School Diploma.
 A High School or GED diploma are acceptable proofs of general education.

 Students must possess advance written and oral proficiency in English and another spoken language.
 To be eligible to participate, students wishing to enroll in the Legal Interpreter Certificate Program must provide documentation related to their English and non-English linguistic proficiency.
-We offer a variety of ways for you to share this information with us.
-Please explore our Linguistic Proficiency Policy for requirements and deadlines.

 Students who do not fulfill the language proficiency requirement by the dates listed will be dropped from the course.